razor999920/NBA_Analysis/README.md

 ## How to Run
 There are couple Python Libraries that needs to be installed to display the results.

+Type the following commands in your system's terminal:
   1. pip install networkx
   2. pip install nba_api
   3. pip install matplotlib